earthai-tech/k-diagram/docs/source/gallery/index.rst

 Welcome to the `k-diagram` example gallery!

-This section provides practical, runnable examples demonstrating how to generate the various diagnostic plots and use the utility functions available in the package.
-Each example includes the necessary Python code and shows the resulting output (either a plot image or text output for utilities).
+This section provides practical, runnable examples demonstrating how to generate the various diagnostic plots available in the package.
+Each example includes the necessary Python code and shows the resulting output.

 Browse through the sections below to see `k-diagram` in action.